 The Rx: Don't throw the TV out the window yet, but it's a good idea to evaluate whether It's Always Sunny marathons are giving you insomnia, and dial back your binge-watching accordingly.

 Life isn't meant to be boot camp.
 Constant intense exercise can cause your body to release cortisol, a stress hormone that encourages fat storage — and it can just plain wear you down.
 "People often think that more is more when it comes to fitness, but the body becomes stronger from fitness because it's adapting to the physical stress being put upon it," says Michaels.
 "When exercise is too intense for too long or too often, it's simply too much stress.
 This is when the body can get overuse injuries like tendonitis, muscle strains, stress fractures and tears.
 Performance can become compromised, and muscle wasting can even happen."

-The Remedy Rx: Give worked-out muscles a chance to recover.
+The Rx: Give worked-out muscles a chance to recover.
 "The key is to make sure you have enough variety in your fitness regimen and enough recovery time in your regimen to ensure you get excellent results without injury," says Michaels.

 You're Taking Unnecessary Antibiotics